 I reject the absurd notion that common campaign structures and adventure scenarios that worked in 1979 will work the same way in 2022.
 We have a different culture.
 Different technology.

-We’ve learned a few things since those days too.
+We’ve learned a few things about game design since 1979 too.

 This week’s heresy in a nutshell.